 The application deadline is December 15, 2014 .
 Early decision applicants must apply through PTCAS by August 15, 2014.
 Applicants to the preprofessional (prerequisite) phase must submit their applications through the NYIT Office of Admissions.

 Once your professional phase application is complete, PTCAS will verify it and then send it on to us.
 This can take up to 2 weeks.
 Please remember that we work on a rolling admissions basis, and will review and render admissions decisions as applications are received.
 Therefore, please keep in mind that we may fill our incoming class before the actual application deadline.
+Also, due to the volume of applications we receive we will not be not able to notify you of your applications receipt.

 Accepted applicants to the Physical Therapy program are required to apply for a criminal background check through PTCAS after acceptance to the professional phase of the program.Applicants to the School of Health Professions should be aware that certain legal issues and/or convictions may preclude a student from being accepted by clerkships, internships and/or field work and impact the student’s ability to complete the required program courses and qualify for graduation, certification and/or licensure.